Hochschild homology of structured algebras

 For $d \in \Z$ , define a {\em $d$--orientation} for $G$ to be a choice of generator of We define new categories $\OO_d$ and $\OC_d$ just like $\OO$ and $\OC$ but replacing the previously defined orientation of graphs by a $d$--orientation.
 So the objects of $\OO_d$ and $\OC_d$ are the same as those of $\OO$ and $\OC$, but the morphisms are now chain complexes generated by pairs $(G,o_d(G))$ for $G$ a graph representing a morphism in $\OO$ or $\OC$ and $o_d(G)$ a $d$--orientation of $G$.
-The boundary of a $d$--oriented graph $(G,o_d(G))$ is the boundary of the graph $G$ as before together with the $d$--orientation induced as before for its $\det(\RR(V\sqcup H))$--part, and by choosing a topological map realizing the blow-up of a vertex with support in a small neighborhood of that vertex for its $\det(G,\del_{out})$--part.
+The boundary of a $d$--oriented graph $(G,o_d(G))$ is the boundary of the graph $G$ as before together with the $d$--orientation induced as before for its $\det(\RR(V\sqcup H))$--part.
+For its $\det(G,\del_{out})$--part, we use the isomorphism between the determinant of $G$ and that of its boundary summand induced by a topological map (unique up to homotopy) contracting the blown-up of vertex with support in a small neighborhood of that vertex.